KalebKE/ME7Tuner/README.md

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2020/10/KFURL_CORRECTION.png "KFRUL Corrections")

-# WDKUDGN (Alpha-N Fueling)
+# WDKUGDN (Alpha-N Fueling)

-With larger turbos you will likely need to adjust WDKUDGN so airflow at the throttle plate can be predicted accurately.
+With larger turbos you will likely need to adjust WDKUGDN so airflow at the throttle plate can be predicted accurately.

 ### Algorithm